Kurento/kurento/source/Architecture.rst

    HTTP network connection.

--  **Open Thrift API**: a network API exposing the kurento capabilities capabilities through Thrift RPCs.
+-  **Open Thrift API**: a network API exposing the kurento capabilities through Thrift RPCs.
 This API makes simple the creation of applications on any of the languages and frameworks supported by Thrift including Python, PHP, Node JS, Ruby, etc.

 -  **HTML5 SDK**: a toolbox of JavaScript libraries providing access to the kurento capabilities through any HTML5 compatible